Goal of this second lab assignment is to get familiar with some important aspects of web app development:

 Go to: http://localhost:8080/geoweb/lab2/interaction/add2dom/index.html

-Your task is to understand and articulate the interplay between Javascript, HTML, and CSS on this webpage.
+Your task is to understand the interplay between JavaScript, HTML, and CSS on this webpage.

 The following web app is a more advanced example of how data from other web servers can be requested and presented in your own web page.
 It sends a request to one of the web services maintained by the GeoNames project: